 New Late Late Show host Patrick Kielty reveals salary ‘to help clarify things’

-Tubridy stepped down from the flagship light entertainment show in May after 14 years at the helm and Co Down comedian Kielty was subsequently unveiled as his successor.
+Tubridy stepped down from the flagship light entertainment show in May after 14 years at the helm.
+County Down comedian Kielty, 52, was subsequently unveiled as his successor.

 Kielty and RTE had been facing calls to disclose his contract arrangements given the furore around the misreported payments to Tubridy.